PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images

 \subsection{Overall Architecture}

 As illustrated in Fig.~\ref{architecture}, the overall architecture of PETRv2 is built upon the PETR~\cite{liu2022petr} and extended with temporal modeling and BEV segmentation.
 The 2D image features are extracted from multi-view images with the 2D backbone (e.g., ResNet-50), and the 3D coordinates are generated from camera frustum space as described in PETR~\cite{liu2022petr}.
 Considering the ego motion, 3D coordinates of the previous frame $t-1$ are first transformed into the coordinate system of current frame $t$ through the pose transformation.
 Then, the 2D features and 3D coordinates of adjacent frames are respectively concatenated together and input to the feature-guided position encoder (FPE).
 After that, the FPE is employed to generate the key and value components for the transformer decoder.
-Further, detection queries (det queries) and segmentation queries (seg queries), which are initialized from learnable 3D anchor points~\cite{wang2021anchor} and fixed BEV points respectively, are fed into the transformer decoder and interact with multi-view image features.
-Lastly, the updated queries are input to the detection and segmentation heads separately for final prediction.
+Further, task-specific queries including the detection queries (det queries) and segmentation queries (seg queries), which are initialized from different spaces, are fed into the transformer decoder and interact with multi-view image features.
+Lastly, the updated queries are input to the task-specific heads for final prediction.